-2.2.3 The largest diameter hose attaches to the reclaimer outlet, which will be connected later.
+2.2.3 The largest diameter hose attaches to the reclaimer outlet, which will later be connected to the dust collector.

 2.3 Connect Compressed Air Supply Line(s)

 Failure to observe the following before connecting the equipment to the compressed air source could cause serious injury or death from the sudden release of compressed air.